CharredPicks

 1. Trim the Beast (20 minutes)

-Start with your brisket cold from the fridge - it's easier to trim.
+Start with your brisket cold from the fridge.
+It's easier to trim when firm.
 Flip it fat-side down and remove the thick, hard fat along the edges.
-You want to leave about 1/4 inch of fat cap on top.
+Leave about 1/4 inch of fat cap on top.
 Trim off any silver skin from the flat (the thinner end).

-The point (thick end) should have some marbling visible.
-Don't go crazy with trimming - I learned this the hard way when I butchered a beautiful $80 brisket trying to make it "perfect."
+The point (thick end) should show some marbling.
+Don't go crazy with trimming like I did on brisket #2.
+I butchered that beautiful $85 piece of beef trying to make it "perfect."
 Better to leave too much fat than too little.

 2. Season Like You Mean It (10 minutes)

 Mix your rub ingredients in a bowl.
-Slather the brisket with a thin layer of yellow mustard - this helps the rub stick and adds zero mustard flavor after cooking.
+Slather the brisket with yellow mustard.
+This helps the rub stick and adds zero mustard flavor after cooking.

 Coat every inch with your rub, pressing it into the meat.
 The brisket should look like it rolled around in a Texas dirt road.
 Let it sit at room temperature for 30 minutes while your smoker heats up.